nXqd/dotFiles/README.md

 OSX
 ---
-1. `.\.osx` for some useful configs for Mac OSX system.
+1. `.\.osx` to config some settings in mac osx.
+You can read the file for more information.

 TODO
 ----